 Meadow

-Meadow is an unhandled, 24-year-old from Sand Wash Basin in Colorado.
-I don’t believe she had a name out there.
-It was long before they started naming the horses, but I’m sure she was a foundation mare for the herd.
-I looked up her brand and learned she was rounded up, and then spent six years in a BLM holding facility before being adopted and then reassigned a year later.
+I don’t believe Meadow had a name out there as she was free before they started naming horses on the range.
+I’m sure she was a foundation mare for the herd.
+In the wild, horses need hierarchy within their band and Meadow would have been a fierce lead mare.
+I looked up her brand and learned she was rounded up, then spent six years in a BLM holding facility before being adopted and then reassigned a year later.
+I bailed her so fast, so they didn't even post about her.
+She was in and out of the kill pen quickly.

-Meadow does not have a sponsor
+Meadow currently has a sponsor

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
-Learn More
+To learn more about becoming a sponsor and see which animals need them:

 American Mustangs and Burros Need Your Help

 In addition to supporting our work by donating, becoming a patron on Patreon, or sponsoring a Skydog, there are several important pieces of legislation to protect American equines currently moving through Congress.
 It only takes a few minutes to contact your Rep and two Senators to urge them to support these bills.
-You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121‬, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io
+You can Contact Members of Congress by calling the Capitol Switchboard (202) 224-3121, submitting contact forms on their individual websites, or sending one email to all three simultaneously at www.democracy.io

 Save America’s Forgotten Equines (SAFE) Act of 2025 (H.R.1661 in the House and S.775 in the Senate).
 This bill would amend the Agriculture Improvement Act of 2018, commonly known as the “Farm Bill”.
 There are several important provisions for animals in that omnibus federal law, including the Cat and Dog Meat Trade Prohibition Act.
 It is currently illegal to slaughter, transport, possess, purchase, sell, or donate dogs and cats, or their parts, for human consumption.
 The SAFE Act would extend the ban to equines and shut down the slaughter pipeline that sends some 20,000 American horses and donkeys to savagely monstrous deaths in foreign slaughterhouses every year.